Kuryu Matsuki

-Kuryu Matsuki (松木 玖生, Matsuki Kuryu) is a Japanese professional footballer who plays as a midfielder for club Southampton.
+Kuryu Matsuki (松木 玖生, Matsuki Kuryū) is a Japanese professional footballer who plays as a midfielder for club Southampton and the Japan national team.

+Matsuki began his senior career at FC Tokyo.
+In 2024, he joined English club Southampton.
+Matsuki spent the 2024–25 season on loan at Göztepe.

 Club career

 Early career

 Born in Muroran, Hokkaido, Matsuki followed in his older brother's footsteps by joining local side Muroran Osawa FC.

 Matsuki trained with French Ligue 1 side Olympique Lyonnais in 2021.
 Following this trial, he returned to Japan to lift the 2021 All Japan High School Soccer Tournament for Aomori Yamada High School, scoring in both the semi-final and final.

 FC Tokyo

 Initially set to move to Europe to pursue a professional career, it was announced that Matsuki would sign for J1 League side FC Tokyo ahead of the 2022 season.
 Matsuki stated that a major influence on his decision to stay in Japan was current FC Tokyo player Yuto Nagatomo, who also started his career with Tokyo before moving to Europe.

 In November 2023, Matsuki was named AFC Youth Player of the Year following an impressive season for FC Tokyo as well as captaining the national U-20 team.